avityuk/blog.vityuk.com/_posts/2010-06-02-running-appengine-scala.markdown

 ~~~~~

 Now we have initial project skeleton.
 You can run *help* command and read about existsing commands.
 There is existing [google app engine plugin for sbt][6].
-Let\'s build and install it.
+Let's build and install it.
 Run in some temporary directory:

 	$ git clone git://github.com/Yasushi/sbt-appengine-plugin.git
 	$ cd sbt-appengine-plugin